For more information about the author, click to view their website: Saraland Parks and Recreation Senior Center

 4. What kind of activities do you offer?

-We schedule health seminars, cooking and sewing classes, arts & crafts, dominoes and board games, and of course, bingo.
-The Red Hat society and the Sunshine Club meet here.
+We schedule health seminars, arts & crafts, dominoes and board games, and of course, bingo.
 We also schedule and provide transportation to various venues for fun and education.
-We also have pool tables, a quilting room, a place for scrap booking and occasional sing along’s.
+We also have pool tables and a card room.
 There is even a strength and balance exercise class and a fitness room with equipment just for you.

 5. Do you have computer classes?